robtweed/golgi/TUTORIAL.md

 *function() {....}*, then the *this* context within the Hook method will be the instance of the Web Component within the specified *Golgi Component*.

+You can define as many hook methods with an Assembly as you like, one for every *gx* tag if you want!
+Simply ensure that the object names in the *hooks* object match up with the tag names and *golgi:hook" values used in the *gx* tags.

 Having added the *hooks* object, you **must** add it to the exports from the Assembly's *load* function.
 This is the most common mistake I make and then I wonder why my hooks aren't working!